Delhi to get 100 more e-vehicle charging stations by June 27, 71 at metro stations | Science-Environment

 According to the tender, the stations will be built on a PPP (public-private-partnership) mode, with land, cabling and transmission infrastructure being provided by the government, and equipment and manpower by the company, he said.

-The tender was selected on the basis of lowest service charge and of the 12 bidders, the service charge to be taken has been posited in the ''negative'' value, the minister said.
+The tender was selected on the basis of lowest service charge and of the 12 bidders, the service charge to be taken has been posted in the ''negative'' value, the minister said.

 ''Now, with 500 more charging points, the number will be more than doubled soon,'' he said.

-Shah, later, in a series of tweets, said this was ''yet another huge milestone'' in Delhi's journey towards becoming India's EV capital.
+Later, in a series of tweets, Shah said this was ''yet another huge milestone'' in Delhi's journey towards becoming India's EV capital.

 ALSO READ

-Disappointing: Top Republican senator on India's abstention on UNSC resolution against Russia

-Air India's second flight carrying 250 Indian evacuees from Ukraine lands in Delhi

-Air India's second flight carrying 250 Indian evacuees from Ukraine lands in Delhi
+Special flight carrying 218 Indian nationals from Bucharest lands in New Delhi